TheSaminator/starship-fights/plan/campaign-spoilers/notes.md

 ##### *Panzerfaustian Bargain* - Isarnareyksk ending #1

 Offer Theudareykk to Isarnareyksk hegemony in exchange for their help in defeating the Masra Draetsen

+This will lead to a battle against the King of Theudareykk

 ##### *Gold Is Stronger Than Iron* - Isarnareyksk ending #2